-BilVideo can currently handle only spatio-temporal queries on video data, which is the focus of this paper; however, we are in the process of extending it to provide an integrated support for semantic and low-level (color, shape, and texture) queries, as well.
+BilVideo can currently handle only spatiotemporal queries on video data, which is the focus of this paper; however, we are in the process of extending it to provide an integrated support for semantic and low-level (color, shape, and texture) queries as well.

-3.2 Knowledge-base Structure
+3.2 Knowledge-base structure

-In the knowledge-base, each fact1 has a single frame number that is of a keyframe.
-This representation scheme allows our inference engine Prolog to process spatiotemporal queries faster and easier compared to using frame intervals for the facts.
-It is because the frame interval processing to form the final query results is carried out efficiently by some optimized code, written in C++, outside the Prolog environment.
-Therefore, the rules used for querying video data, which we call query rules, have frame-number variables associated.
-A second set of rules that we call extraction rules was also created to work with frame intervals so as to extract spatio-temporal relations from video data.
-Extracted spatio-temporal relations are then converted to be stored as facts with frame numbers of the keyframes in the knowledge-base, and these facts are used by the query rules for query processing in the system.
+In the knowledge base, each fact has a single frame number that is of a keyframe.1 This representation scheme allows our inference engine Prolog to process spatiotemporal queries faster and easier compared to using frame intervals for the facts.
+It is because the frame interval processing that forms the final query results is carried out efficiently by some optimized code, written in C++, outside the Prolog environment.
+Therefore, the rules used for querying video data, which we call query rules, have frame-number variables associated with them.
+A second set of rules that we call extraction rules was also created to work with frame intervals so as to extract spatiotemporal relations from video data.
+Extracted spatiotemporal relations are then converted to be stored as facts with frame numbers of the keyframes in the knowledge base, and these facts are used by the query rules for query processing in the system.

-The rules in the knowledge-base significantly reduce the number of facts that need to be stored for spatio-temporal querying of video data.
+The rules in the knowledge base significantly reduce the number of facts that need to be stored for spatiotemporal querying of video data.
 Our storage space savings was about 40% for some real video data we experimented on.
-Moreover, the system's response time for different types of spatio-temporal queries posed on the same data was at interactive rates.
-We provide a brief summary of our performance tests conducted on the knowledge-base of BilVideo in Section 6.
-Details on the knowledge-base structure of BilVideo, our fact-extraction (video segmentation) algorithm, types of the rules/facts used, their definitions, and the detailed discussion of our performance tests involving spatial relations can be found in [9].
+Moreover, the system's response time for different types of spatiotemporal queries posed on the same data was at interactive rates.
+We provide a brief summary of our performance tests conducted on the knowledge base of BilVideo in Sect.
+6. Details on the knowledge-base structure of BilVideo, our fact-extraction (video segmentation) algorithm, types of rules/facts used, their definitions, and a detailed discussion of our performance tests involving spatial relations can be found in [9].